coralyossef/final-project-react-/README.md

-Sure, here is the complete README file for the frontend part of your Customer Management System.
-You can copy and paste this into your `README.md` file on GitHub.

----

 # Customer Management System - Frontend

 This is the frontend part of the Customer Management System built using React.
 This application allows users to manage customers and services through a user-friendly interface.